Home

 The funding rate is usually a very small percentage, often just a fraction of a percent.
 On Arcex, the funding rate is calculated based on the difference between the perpetual futures price and the underlying spot price, along with a small interest rate component.

 Example: If the funding rate is 0.01% and you have a $10,000 position, you would either pay or receive $1 during that funding period.
-As you can see, it's typically a small amount, but it can add up over time if you hold positions for extended periods.
+As you can see, it's typically a small amount, but it can add up over time if you hold positions for long periods.

 On Arcex, funding payments are settled every 8 hours.